Tips

 Time Savers

-We all want to eat well and cook meals from scratch.
+We all want to eat well and make the best nutritional choices.
 Here are a few discoveries that will help you get maximum health benfits and get it done a little quicker.

 Quick-Cooking Rice

-Have perfectly cooked whole-grain, brown rice ready to go as you start fixing diner.
+Have perfectly cooked whole-grain, brown rice ready to go as you start fixing dinner.

 This little time saver is always done in the morning.
 I do it while I’m making coffee.